izzy1090/adventure-rpg/README.md

 The final goal is to port the entire experience out to SGDK and deploy a demo of the game utilizing an emulator with game sprites.

-A more detailed Readme to describe the project is intended for the future.
+A more detailed Readme to describe the project is intended for the future. test